laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed a crash when opening the legacy drawer
 - Fixed a crash when searching for a subreddit
 - Fixed an issue where Gfycat links would not show as media previews ([#1329](https://github.com/laurencedawson/sync-for-reddit/issues/1329))
-- Fixed status bar issues when in split screen ((#1270)[https://github.com/laurencedawson/sync-for-reddit/issues/1270])
+- Fixed status bar issues when in split screen ([#1270](https://github.com/laurencedawson/sync-for-reddit/issues/1270))
-- Fixed an issue where text was not scrollable in swipe mode ((#1406)[https://github.com/laurencedawson/sync-for-reddit/issues/1406])
+- Fixed an issue where text was not scrollable in swipe mode ([#1406](https://github.com/laurencedawson/sync-for-reddit/issues/1406))
-- Fixed an issue where videos wouldn't resume in fullscreen from card mode ((#1223)[https://github.com/laurencedawson/sync-for-reddit/issues/1223])
+- Fixed an issue where videos wouldn't resume in fullscreen from card mode ([#1223](https://github.com/laurencedawson/sync-for-reddit/issues/1223))
+- Fixed an issue where "select text" wasn't scrollable ([#1120](https://github.com/laurencedawson/sync-for-reddit/issues/1120))

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4